dbarkowsky/FE-Tears-of-Ashunera/content/Classes/Mortal Savant.md

 ## Warding Blow
 *Mana Charges: 2*
 You develop a technique for solidifying magic in a shield around your body.
-As a bonus action, expend Mana Charges to add +2 to your AC until the start of your next turn.
+As a bonus action, expend a Mana Charge to add +2 to your AC until the start of your next turn.
 This does not stack.
 ## Haze Slice
 *Mana Charges: 4*
 You sweep your blade in a horizontal arc.
 A searing heat envelopes all in front of you, hazing their vision.
 As an action, use this ability to affect all creatures in a 15 foot flat cone in front of you.
-No attack roll is needed.
-Damage is dealt as if all creatures in the cone were hit.
-All creatures in the cone must make a Constitution saving throw against your spell save DC or be blinded for one minute.
+All creatures in the cone must make a Constitution saving throw against your spell save DC.
+They take 2d8 fire damage and are blinded for one minute on a failed save.
+They take half damage on a successful save.

 ![[mortal_savant.webp]]